tensorflow/docs/site/en/api_docs/python/tf/train/piecewise_constant.md

 * <b>`ValueError`</b>: if types of `x` and `boundaries` do not match, or types of all `values` do not match or the number of elements in the lists does not match.

+#### Eager Compatibility
+When eager execution is enabled, this function returns a function which in turn returns the decayed learning rate Tensor.
+This can be useful for changing the learning rate value across different invocations of optimizer functions.